 We have the unique opportunity this school year to rebuild our communities and reconnect with each other.
 We do "back-to-school" or welcoming activities each school year and we will continue to rely on these strategies and approaches to ground our reopening following the pandemic.
 Another way we will build community and relationships with families and students is through the explicit teaching of Social-Emotional Learning (SEL) competencies.
+These competencies and skills can be taught and practiced in all content areas, embedded within lessons at all grade levels, PK-12 grade.
+They are also supported through the development of inclusive school and classroom climates.
+Additionally, Arlington uses intentional curricula to support SEL instruction.

-SEL instructional materials/curricula will include:
+SEL instructional supports/materials/curricula include:

 - Pyramid Model Practices (Preschool)

 - Responsive Classroom (Grades K-6)

-- Second Step (Grades K-5)
+- Second Step (Grades PK-5)

 - RULER (7-12) and Collaborative Problem Solving (9-12)

-Specifically, we will focus on the competencies of self-awareness and relationship skills.
+As a continuation of last year's focus, we will teach and practice the competencies of self-awareness and relationship skills.
 As we process the current pandemic and racial injustices, self-awareness is critical to identifying and processing our complex emotions, reflecting on our strengths, and understanding our identities.
 Self-awareness may also help students identify what they learned about themselves as learners over the past 18 months, and how to transfer those skills into their new learning environment.
 Relationship skills are also essential to help us build and maintain meaningful connections across race, culture, and distance as we support one another through this transition and collaboratively find solutions to new obstacles.